 We built a “cave” out of blankets and tables in our family room for this fun activity all about caves for kids.
 As soon as the kids walked in the room they wanted to go explore the cave.
 But before I would let them go spelunking (these are little kids, but they love big words and a word like “spelunking” is tons of fun anyway), we had to get their gear together.
 We talked about what we might want to take with us.
 Light was at the top of our list.

 We made caver helmets with lights out of construction paper.
 First cut three 2″ wide strips, the long way on the paper and cut two circles for each child out of yellow.
 The circles will be our headlamps.

 We also talked about needing rope, food, water, a watch and a buddy for exploring a cave.
-Then we talked about the kinds of things we might find in a cave: animals, stalactites and stalacmites, water, or cave art.
+Then we talked about the kinds of things we might find in a cave: animals, stalactites, stalagmites, water, or cave art.
 I showed them some examples of cave art from an art book.

 Now we were ready to go inside our cave.
-We found crinkled and softened paper (from packing paper or a paper grocery bag) and chalk.
+When we got inside we found crinkled and softened paper (from packing paper or a paper grocery bag that I had pre-wrinkled so it was ready to go) and chalk.
 We made our own cave art while sitting in the cave.

 Practice the letter “C” to go with caves.

 Write an adventure story about a cave spelunking expedition.

 Let the kids sleep over in the blanket cave.
 They love that!

 Learn more about the different forms of cave art and where they are found in the world.
 Some cave art is painted, but also there are petroglyphs, pieces of rock chipped out to make a picture.
 Cave art can be found all over the world on every continent.